aleph2c/miros/doc/recipes.rst

 time, you have created an extremely pernicious bug called a 'race condition'.

-These kinds of bugs do not behave deterministicly, because the timing between your threads is managed by the OS in a layer of the system you have no visibility into.
+These kinds of bugs do not behave deterministicly, because the timing between your threads is managed by the OS in a layer of the system in which you have no visibility.
 Worse yet, they can happen very infrequently and leave very little evidence for why your program failed.

 .. note::